-Kevin O’Connor, founder of DoubleClick (acq. by Google for $3B+), is on COR’s Board of Directors.
+Kevin O’Connor, the founder of DoubleClick (acq. by Google for $3B+), is on COR’s Board of Directors.
 “We fell in love with COR because we were impressed with how it has managed to apply AI to help agencies boost profitability.
 COR has been demonstrating very rapid growth by adding clients from the most important advertising agencies in the world.
 We believe that his team is unstoppable in its goal of building a great company”, says O’Connor.

-The company also has formal industry specific advisors such as David Sable, Michael Farmer and Harvey Kent, who held positions as Global CEO at Young & Rubicam, Director at Bain & Company and Advisor to Mediaocean, respectively.
+The company also has formal industry-specific advisors such as David Sable, Michael Farmer, and Harvey Kent, who held positions as Global CEO at Young & Rubicam, Director at Bain & Company, and Advisor to Mediaocean, respectively.

 The round was raised in two separate moments, $2M at first and $4M at least, each of these raises with different valuations, but same stock preferences and the same Board of Directors.
 The last $4M raise initial term sheet came inbound and took COR only 45 days to close the complete round.

 COR is the leading Project Profitability solution for creative and professional teams.
-Its next-generation, end-to-end solution for agencies, consulting firms, IT, lawyers and accountants, uses AI to track and forecast time spent to proactively suggest how to manage teams, projects, and finances in one single place.
+Its next-generation, end-to-end solution for agencies, consulting firms, IT, lawyers and accountants, use AI to track and forecast time spent to proactively suggest how to manage teams, projects, and finances in one single place.